Randall0514/FinTrack-Personal-Expense-Tracker/README.md

-# 📊 FinTrack: Personal Expense Tracker System
+# 📊 FinTrack: Personal Expense Tracker

 ## 📌 Project Overview
 **FinTrack** is a simple and user-friendly desktop-based expense tracker designed to help individuals and families manage their finances effectively.
 Unlike most online tools, FinTrack works offline, making it more accessible and reliable.